klaudiapawlak/STK1100/Obligatorisk oppgavesett 2 av 2/README.md

 ## 📄 Contents

-- `assignment1_solution.pdf` – Final solution document compiled from LaTeX
-- `assignment1.tex` – LaTeX source code
 - `figures/` – Folder containing plots and results used in the assignment
-- `task3.py` - Python script used to solve Task 3
+- `assignment2_python.py` - Python script used to solve Task 3
-- `assignment1_description.pdf` - Assignment description
+- `assignment2_solution.pdf` – Final solution document compiled from LaTeX
+- `assignment2.tex` – LaTeX source code

 ## 🛠 Tools